AmirHussain93/MyProductService/README.md

 # MyProductService

-This the project which I have developed while doing my master in scaler academy
+This is the project I developed during my Master of Science in Computer Science from Woolf University, in collaboration with Scaler Neovarsity.